muradwahid/facebook-page-block-wp-plugin/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/facebook-page-block/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/social-media-page-block/)

 == Screenshots ==

-1. Facebook Page
+1. Social Media
 2. Settings